kimzuni/longvinter-docker-server/README.md

 \* highly recommended to set

 \*\* Make sure you know what you are doing when running this option enabled

+## Configuring Automatic Backups with Cron
+The server is automatically backed up everynight at midnight according to the timezone set with TZ

+Set BACKUP_ENABLED enable or disable automatic backups (Default is enabled)

+BACKUP_CRON_EXPRESSION is a cron expression, in a Cron-Expression you define an interval for when to run jobs.

+> [!TIP]
+> This image uses Supercronic for crons see [supercronic](https://github.com/aptible/supercronic#crontab-format) or [Crontab Generator](https://crontab-generator.org).

+Set BACKUP_CRON_EXPRESSION to change the default schedule.
+Example Usage: If BACKUP_CRON_EXPRESSION to `0 2 * * *`, the backup script will run every day at 2:00 AM.

 ## Configuring the Server Settings
 Used with [environment variables](#environment-variables).